kimchitsigai/Articles-and-Tutorials/set_hostname_fqdn_on_ubuntu_centos.md

-Setting the Hostname & Fully Qualified Domain Name (FQDN) on Ubuntu 12.04
+Setting the Hostname & Fully Qualified Domain Name (FQDN) on Ubuntu 12.04 or CentOS 6.4
 ====

 ### Introduction